ljw1004/csharpspec/csharp/enums.md

 It is a compile-time error for the same modifier to appear multiple times in an enum declaration.

-The modifiers of an enum declaration have the same meaning as those of a class declaration (§10.1.1).
+The modifiers of an enum declaration have the same meaning as those of a class declaration ([Class modifiers](classes.md#class-modifiers)).
 Note, however, that the `abstract` and `sealed` modifiers are not permitted in an enum declaration.
 Enums cannot be abstract and do not permit derivation.

 ## Enum members